Welcome to Year Four!

 In addition to learning spellings and practising multiplication and division facts, we may ask for your support in helping your child with our class project in different ways.
-The homework and spellings will be set either in your child’s homework book or on our online collaborative learning environment (Google Classroom) where children can complete and submit their work.
+The homework and spellings will be set via SeeSaw.

-Google Classroom logins are the same as they were in Year 3.
+Google Classroom logins have changed slightly for Year 4 but have been stuck in the front of children’s home learning books.
 Please do contact me if your child is unable to login for whatever reason.

 P.E. lessons are on a Wednesday morning (outside) and a Friday morning (inside).
-Please ensure that the children have appropriate kit in school on these days, in particular a warm kit for games outside during the winter months.
+Please ensure that the children come to school in appropriate kit on these days, in particular a warm kit for games outside during the winter months.
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their PE bag.

 Latest Class News